appnet-org/docs/src/start.md

 ```

 # Next Steps
-[TODO]

-Learn the AppNet element grammar.
+- Learn the AppNet element grammar.
-How does AppNet optimize chain.
+- How does AppNet optimize chain?